johnrsibert/JonzPandemic/index.md

 **Thanks and kudos** to the New York Times and the folks who maintain [GitHub](https://github.com/) for these vital public services.

 What is a data geek to do while sheltering in place?
-I decided to improve my [python](https://www.python.org/) programming chops, so I've been drawing lots of graphs tracking the prevalence of the disease in places where I can no longer travel, parts of the country where friends and family live.
+I thought it might be a good opportunity to improve my [python](https://www.python.org/) programming chops.
+I've been drawing lots of
+graphs tracking the prevalence of the disease in places where I can no longer travel, parts of the country where friends and family live.
-A few of these plots can be found on my
+Some of these plots can be found on my
 [repository on GitHub](https://github.com/johnrsibert/SIR-Models/tree/master/PlotsToShare).
 **Have a look, download, share,** and let me know if you'd like something specific.
 I update most graphs frequently.
 I'm working in ways to share the results interactively, but haven't quite got it working.